 They have cut a G5 titanium ring, shown below, that took about 4-5 hours of machining time.
 Other projects include watch cases, small parts, wrenches and jewelry.

-All photos courtesy of Pocket NC user Nathan.
+All photos & video courtesy of Pocket NC user Nathan.